Ricola

-Ricola Ltd./Ricola AG is a Swiss manufacturer of cough drops and breath mints.
-The head office of Ricola is located in Laufen, Basel-Country.
+Ricola Ltd./Ricola AG is a Swiss manufacturer of cough drops, instant tea, tea bags, and breath mints.
+The head office of Ricola is located in Laufen, Basel-Country and has subsidiaries in Italy, Great Britain, Asia, and the United States.
+According to the company, it exports to around 45 countries in Europe, Asia, and North America.

 Business

+Ricola is a family business owned by the Richterich family; the Chairman of the Board of Directors is Felix Richterich.
+At the end of November 2011, he also took over the position of managing director until he was replaced by Thomas P. Meier in May 2019.
+Since then, the operational management of Ricola Group AG has been entirely in the hands of executives who do not belong to the owning family.

+From 2014 to the end of 2018, Eva Richterich, daughter of Alfred Richterich, was Vice President of the Board of Directors of Ricola.
+Eva Richterich left the Board of Directors at the end of 2018 when she joined the management of Ricola Group AG.
+At the end of 2020, Eva Richterich left Group Management and devoted herself to her strategic role as a member of the Board of Directors of Ricola Familienholding AG.
+After several years in operational management, Raphael Richterich, son of Felix Richterich and representative of the fourth generation of the family, was elected to the Board of Directors of Ricola Group AG in 2018, becoming Vice President in 2019.

+Ricola is a member of the Interessengemeinschaft Tee, Gewürze und verwandte Produkte (Interest Group for Tea, Spices, and Related Products; IGTG).

 Ricola listed sales of 307.2 million Swiss francs in 2016 and employs 400 workers.
 Around 200 independent production companies in the surrounding area service Ricola.
 In order to obtain enough herbs for the production of its herbal drops, the firm contracts over 100 self-managed farms in the Valais, Emmental, Val Poschiavo and at the southern foot of the Jura Mountains, in central Switzerland, and in Ticino.
 Ricola is known for its commercials featuring Heidi (Ramona Pringle) depicting mountaineers shouting "Ri-co-la!" and blowing through a large Alphorn.

 A class action suit in February 2019 alleged non-natural ingredients (malic acid, aspartame, citric acid, sorbitol, ascorbic acid, sodium ascorbate) while labels say "Naturally Soothing" or "Naturally Helps Support Immune System".
 In November 2019 the judge dismissed two claims and let two claims proceed.
 An earlier class action suit in November 2015 alleged industrially synthesized ingredients were used (ascorbic acid, citric acid, and malic acid) while labels stated "Naturally Soothing".

 The suit was withdrawn without explanation in January 2016.